Health Encyclopedia

 • Picturing yourself in a peaceful place, such as the countryside.
 Explore with your mind.
 Hear birds.
 Smell freshly cut grass.
 Enjoy a mental vacation.

 • Stretching to relax muscles and reduce aches.
-(If you have back problems, ask your healthcare provider about stretches that are safe for you.)
+(If you have back problems, ask your health care provider about stretches that are safe for you.)

 Finding support